 Pursuant to the Modern Slavery Act 2015

-- UKCloud takes its responsibility in this area seriously, and has implemented a number of controls and checks to ensure full and ongoing compliance with this important legislation.
+UKCloud takes its responsibility in this area very seriously and we have implemented robust controls and checks to ensure full and ongoing compliance with this important legislation.

 UKCloud’s Supply Chain

-- UKCloud maintains published policies that strictly prohibits the use of slave labour or human trafficking activities in its direct supply chains.
+UKCloud maintains published policies that strictly prohibits the use of slave labour or human trafficking activities in its direct supply chains.
 UKCloud’s Environmental & Social Risk Policy Framework, UKCloud General Terms of Purchase and the UKCloud’s Supplier Capability Assessments, all state the company’s commitment, its ethical principles and associated expectations from its supply chain.
-UKCloud require all applicable suppliers to complete an annual Supplier Assessment which is then reviewed (and randomly validated) to ensure that they are compliant with the Act.
-Further, UKCloud’s Terms of Purchase also ask that the supplier warrant that they and their own downstream suppliers also fully comply with the Modern Slavery Act 2015.

-- UKCloud has a zero-tolerance policy towards Suppliers who fail to enact the laws banning forced labour, slavery and human trafficking.
-UKCloud’s contractual agreements permit the termination of suppliers for a single violation.
+UKCloud has a zero-tolerance policy towards Suppliers who fail to enact the laws banning forced labour, slavery and human trafficking.
+Our agreements enable the termination of suppliers for a single violation.

 Written Policies and Procedures

-- UKCloud’s Environmental & Social Risk Policy Framework details the rules and procedures by which all personnel should respect and treat their fellow employees.
+UKCloud’s Environmental & Social Risk Policy Framework details the rules and procedures by which all personnel should respect and treat their fellow employees.
 Human rights include normal expectations arising from the sanctity of life, including the provision and exercising of civil, political, economic and social rights.
-UKCloud respects and actively supports:
+We respect and actively support: